nliautaud/gedcom-svg-fanchart/README.md

 ## Navigation

-The *origin ID* is the number of the center individual in the GEDCOM file.
+The *origin* is the individual at the center of the chart.
+Write names to fuzzy-search in the list.

 By checking *auto resize*, the chart will be fit and centered into the page when updated.
 You may want to uncheck it to maintain a specific zoom and position.